NicholasDullam/arm_java/p2/README.md

 TODO: For the method handling, use the table entry "declarations" to handle error reporting at the proper stage

+TODO: Fix undefined type of pseudo methods like .length, if statements and while loops, and methodcalls

 TODO (DONE): Check the precedance and rules with '-' and '+' adjustments

 TODO (DONE): Change the equals and nequals behavior for reference pointers (like arrays)